 In a new study by the University of Manchester, scientists used this drug to slow or even reverse the progression of heart failure in sheep.
 And what’s fascinating, they found that the drug is biologically effective as a treatment for heart failure in sheep.

-Sheep were used by the team as the physiology their hearts are similar to human hearts.
+Sheep were used by the team as the physiology of their hearts is similar to human hearts.

 The research team found that in heart failure, the drug altered the signaling cascade – a series of chemical reactions in the body – to restore the heart’s ability to respond to adrenaline.
 And that increases the ability of the heart to force blood around the body when working harder.